Jones Institute Fellows

 A native of Toronto, Canada, he completed medical school at the University of Toronto.
 He completed his internship in Obstetrics and Gynecology at Cedars-Sinai Medical Center in Los Angeles and then completed his residency at St. John Hospital and Medical Center in Detroit.
 His academic interests include ultrasound, adipose tissue physiology and health technology.

-Dr. Romary is in her third year of sub-speciality training in Maternal-Fetal Medicine at Eastern Virginia Medical School.
+Dr. Sabouni is in her second year of sub-specialty training in Reproductive Endocrinology and Infertility at The Jones Institute for Reproductive Medicine, Eastern Virginia Medical School.

-Dr. Lea Porche began her second year of fellowship in Maternal Fetal Medicine in July 2014.
+Dr. Matitashvili began her first year of fellowship in Reproductive Endocrinology and Infertility in July 2018.